 Yes.
 You will be able to finalize your divorce in the normal time frame.
 In Washington State, a judge cannot deny or delay your divorce because one of the spouses is pregnant.

-If your divorce is delayed or denied because of pregnancy, contact Legal Voice by email at email@example.com, or by phone at 206-682-9552, ext.
-102.
+If your divorce is delayed or denied because of pregnancy, contact Legal Voice at email@example.com.

 When Will Pregnancy Be Addressed During the Divorce Process?